ulugb3k-270/Mohirdev-clone/Readme.md

 In this project I am going to use:

-Frontend - React, Redux, Redux-thunk, SASS and axios (for fetching some data) Backend - NodeJS, ExpressJS,
+Frontend - React, Redux, Redux-thunk, SASS and axios (for fetching some data) <br>
+Backend - NodeJS, ExpressJS,

 Why I am using Backend.
 Because I want to show you How I work with Redux.